Shouqun/node-dbus/README.md

 # node-dbus
-node-dbus is a D-Bus binding for node has the following capabilities: (1) call D-Bus methods, (2) asynchronous method call, (3) receive D-Bus signals, (4) export D-Bus services
+node-dbus is a D-Bus binding for Node.js.

 ## How To Build
 To build, do: `node-gyp configure build`

 ## License